davekaj/website/pages/posts/creating-currencies.md

     - clearly very bad for tracking taxes (but that is a topic for a different day)
 - Will probably cause problems for collecting taxes

+### Grassroots Economics and Others
+- TODO
+### Personal Points to make - link to tucker max
+- Most local currencies we see today are for online communities
+- We are starting to see physical - local currencies created
+  - ETH Denver Spork
+    - https://medium.com/ethdenver/sporkdao-token-economics-spork-rewards-5d0c1aaa0ba6 - this is actually a very good blog.
+Now, $SPORK looks pretty small right now, but can it become a triving community?
+Perhaps it becomes the driving force behind making Denver a global Blockchain Hub.
+It has already brought likely millions of  dollars in tourism for Denver.
+  - ETH Denver food tokens
+    - A small example.
+But food vendors and people loved this.
+It exists for 4 days and then becomes useless.
+However, maybe in 2023, $SPORK can be used to pay for food
+- We are going to see physical communities from scratch that are even bigger
+  - Tucker Max - Full out self sustaining communities.
+    - Although an extreme viewpoint which I don't fully agree will happen - I still 100% agree with his concept of living back in a simpler, more natural community, that is self sustaining.
+  - CityDAO - in wyoming
+    - Crypto cities will look both like large ranches that band together to protect each other.
+    - As well as cheap, portable housing that can create startup cities super fast.

 ## Bridging Local and Network Currencies